ceplkist/Nature-Comm.-TEA-Code/README.md

 [script-name]
 ```

 run by sections to see the intermediate outcome of each step.
 All custom functions (that do the real job) are in the [Functions](Functions) folder.

-on the Matlab command line.
-For example, `help HS_calculation_all`.
 Note that `setpaths.m` should have been run in advance, if not already called in the beginning of the demo script.

 ### script1: Convergence check for CO2RR-OOR